-Best Overall: See Embassy Suites by Hilton San Francisco Rates at TripAdvisor "Provides guests with stunning views over the airport, bay and the sheltered Anza Lagoon next to the hotel."
+- Best Overall: Embassy Suites by Hilton San Francisco Airport Waterfront – See Rates at TripAdvisor "Provides guests with stunning views over the airport, bay and the sheltered Anza Lagoon next to the hotel."

 Best Overall: Embassy Suites by Hilton San Francisco Airport Waterfront

 Set in a premium bay-front location, the Embassy Suites by Hilton San Francisco Airport Waterfront provides guests with stunning views over the airport, bay and the sheltered Anza Lagoon next to the hotel.
 Inside, there's a tropical vibe with tall ceilings and tiled floors of the atrium leading into the lush, central courtyard filled with verdant rainforest plants and ornamental flower pots.
 In front of the hotel, a glass-roofed conservatory and courtyard create an elegant sea-view terrace, from which a network of parks and walking trails extend along the edges of the lagoon and bay.

 An indoor pool and whirlpool tub are housed in a chamber filled with stone-paved floors, ornamental urns, murals and indoor plants, well-lit with natural light.
 Suites contain separate bedrooms and living areas, and both the cooked-to-order breakfast and the evening reception of drinks and snacks are complimentary.
 The Tap & Tavern is a highly-polished yet casual pub venue, with a family-friendly menu and a good selection of drinks.

 Interested in reading more reviews?
 Take a look at our selection of the best San Francisco hotels.